Frequently Asked Questions

 What opportunities are there for families to participate at Anami?

 Anami places importance on being a welcoming school community and is fortunate to have an involved parent body.
 There are numerous opportunities to participate in the School community.
-In the fall, each class has a “lawn party” where families bring a picnic supper and blanket for a fun evening of socializing while the children play.
+In the fall, both Primary classes have a “picnic” where families bring a picnic supper and blanket for a fun evening of socializing while the children play.
 Twice a year the children and their parents come for the very popular “Saturday School”, an opportunity for parents to receive lessons from their children on the Montessori materials.
-Also scheduled are holiday visits to the classes in December, a book fair, an outdoor family work day, and end-of-the-school-year family picnic.
-As well, there are still more events announced as the year progresses (e.g., community service projects, an evening gathering for the parents, etc.).
+Also scheduled are holiday visits to the classes in December, a book fair, parent reading, and end-of-the-school-year family picnic.
+As well, there are still more events announced as the year progresses (e.g., community service projects, occasional evening gathering for the parents, etc.).
 For more details, see the school’s calendar, downloadable from this website’s home page.

 Is Anami an AMI-recognized school?

 The school is fully recognized by the Association Montessori International.
 Annually, Anami receives its AMI Certificate of Recognition, the result of faithfully practicing Dr. Montessori’s principles.
 (For more on AMI, please see “AMI School Recognition” on this website’s home page.

 What form of discipline do you use when needed?